Tonghe-Zhang/Tonghe-Zhang.github.io/README.md

 2.1 also remember to install jekyll: sudo apt install jekyll

+3. Run `bash`
-3. Run `jekyll serve -l -H localhost` to generate the HTML and serve it from `localhost:4000`
+   then run `jekyll serve -l -H localhost` to generate the HTML and serve it from `localhost:4000`

 3.1 if some dependencies(e.g. bigdecimal) in bundle are outdated, run